 If you have made sure that you are a good candidate for trucking life, becoming a trucker can be a very rewarding career move or even a powerful stepping stone to other opportunities in the trucking industry from becoming an owner operator to hauling specialized freight to starting your own multi unit trucking company.

-to choose from.
+There are many types of truck driving jobs to choose from.
 If you can't find one to suit you as a new driver then you will have twice as many to choose from after getting one year of experience.

 To become a trucker you must get your CDL license (also called class A's)from an accredited

 Sometime between your decision to drive and the point of graduating from driving school, you should have been learning about the different types of truck driving jobs.